malejo97/demo_rvsummit_23/README.md

 ```
 ./build_all
 ```
-The output files (fw_payload.bin and fw_payload.elf) will be in the `opensbi/build/platform/fpga/ariane/firmware/` directory.
+All output files will be in the `output` directory.

 ### Copying to the SD Card
 To copy the binary file to the SD card: